longluo/imlongluo/blog/wp-content/plugins/wp-optimize/readme.txt

+= Optimization does not have any effect on database / it is not optimizing the database =

+Some of the shared web hosting company does not allow scripts to run OPTIMIZE command via SQL statements.
+If you are hosted with these web hosts, the optimize action will not be able to optimize your database.
+Please consult your web hosting company regarding this matter.

 = I am having error - Warning: mysql_num_rows(): supplied argument is not a valid MySQL result resource ...  =

-*   Upgrade/Update your WordPress to at least 3
+*   Upgrade/Update your WordPress to at least 3.5

 *   Upgrade/Update your WP-Optimize plugin